 Purpose?

-- Metformin is the first-line medication for the treatment of type 2 diabetes,[5][6] particularly in people who are overweight.[7]
+- Metformin is the first-line medication prescribed to over 150 million patients worldwide for the treatment of type 2 diabetes,[5][6] particularly in people who are overweight.[7]
 It is also used in the treatment of polycystic ovary syndrome (PCOS).[5]
-Limited evidence suggests metformin may prevent the cardiovascular disease and cancer complications of diabetes.[8][9]
+Limited evidence suggests metformin may reduce chances of certain forms of cancer, arising from complications of diabetes.[8][9]

 - The molecular mechanism of metformin is incompletely understood.
 Multiple potential mechanisms of action have been proposed, including; inhibition of the mitochondrial respiratory chain (complex I), activation of AMP-activated protein kinase (AMPK), inhibition of glucagon-induced elevation of cyclic adenosine monophosphate (cAMP) with reduced activation of protein kinase A (PKA), inhibition of mitochondrial glycerophosphate dehydrogenase, and an effect on gut microbiota.[97][98][99]